-Object Description ACL Name Select ACL name from this drop-down list Sequence Set the ACL sequence • Action Indicates the forwarding action of the ACE. ■ Permit: Frames matching the ACE may be forwarded and learned. ■ Deny : Frames matching the ACE are dropped. ■ Shutdown: Port shutdown is disabled for the ACE.
-DA MAC Specify the destination MAC filter for this ACE. ■ Any: No DA MAC filter is specified.
+Object Description ACL Name Select ACL name for this drop down list Sequence Set the ACL sequence Action Indicates the forwarding action of the ACE.
+Permit: Frames matching the ACE may be forwarded and learned.
+Deny: Frames matching the ACE are dropped.
+Shutdown: Port shutdown is disabled for the ACE. • DA MAC Specify the destination MAC filter for this ACE.
+Any: No DA MAC filter is specified.

-■ User Defined: If you want to filter a specific destination MAC address with this ACE, choose this value.
+User Defined: If you want to filter a specific destination MAC address with this ACE, choose this value.
 A field for entering a DA MAC value appears.
 DA MAC Value When "User Defined" is selected for the DA MAC filter, you can enter a specific destination MAC address.
 The legal format is "xx-xx-xx-xx-xx".
 A frame that hits this ACE matches this DA MAC value.
 DA MAC Mask Specify whether frames can hit the action according to their sender hardware address field (SHA) settings.
-O: ARP frames where SHA is not equal to the DA MAC address. ■ 1: ARP frames where SHA is equal to the DA MAC address.
-SA MAC Specify the source MAC filter for this ACE. ■ Any: No SA MAC filter is specified. ■ User Defined: If you want to filter a specific source MAC address with this ACE, choose this value.
+In the original of the term of ■ 1: ARP frames where SHA is equal to the DA MAC address. • SA MAC Specify the source MAC filter for this ACE.
+Any: No SA MAC filter is specified.
+User Defined: If you want to filter a specific source MAC address with this ACE, choose this value.
 A field for entering a SA MAC value appears.
 SA MAC Value When "User Defined" is selected for the SA MAC filter, you can enter a specific source MAC address.
 The legal format is "xx-xx-xx-xx-xx".
 A frame that hits this ACE matches this SA MAC value.
 SA MAC Mask Specify whether frames can hit the action according to their sender hardware address field (SHA) settings.
-O: ARP frames where SHA is not equal to the SA MAC address. ■ 1: ARP frames where SHA is equal to the SA MAC address.
-VLAN ID Indicates the ID of this particular VLAN • 802.1p Include or exclude the 802.1p value • 802.1p Value Set the 802.1p value • 802.1p Mask where frame is not equal to the 802.1p value. ■ 1: where frame is equal to the 802.1p value.
-EtherType You can enter a specific EtherType value.
+In the second ■ 1: ARP frames where SHA is equal to the SA MAC address.
+VLAN ID Indicates the ID of this particular VLAN • 802.1p Include or exclude the 802.1p value • 802.1p Value Set the 802.1p value • 802.1p Mask • o: where frame is not equal to the 802.1p value.
+1: where frame is equal to the 802.1p value.
+Ethertype You can enter a specific EtherType value.
 The allowed range is 0x05DD to (Range:0x05DD - 0xFFFF .
 A frame that hits this ACE matches this EtherType value.
 0xFFFF)

-Click to add ACE list.
+Add : Click to add ACE list.